smoll/page-objectify/README.md

 The supported usage of this gem is to:
 * create a `SomethingPageGenerator` class that inherits from `PageObjectify::Generator`
-* write a SomethingPageGenerator#generate method that navigates to the page you want to generate a page class for, before it calls #generate!
+* write a SomethingPageGenerator#generate! method that navigates to the page you want to generate a page class for, before it calls `super`
 * initialize the generator class in some kind of Rake task (that is typically executed manually.)

 Here's a complete example (using the Google homepage, which, as I mention above, is a [horrible use case](#why), but it works for a demo):